martinktay/martinktay/README.md

 ## 🤝 Let’s Connect
 Always open to collaborations in platform automation, AI-powered reporting, or GenAI deployments for data-first businesses.
 Feel free to reach out!

-## 🤝 Let’s Connect
-Always open to collaborations in platform automation, AI-powered reporting, or GenAI deployments for data-first businesses.
-Feel free to reach out!